PolusAI/microjson/docs/index.md

 ### FeatureCollection Object

 A FeatureCollection object is a JSON object representing a collection of feature objects.
 A FeatureCollection object has a member with the name `"features"`.
 The value of `"features"` is a JSON array.
-Each element of the array is
+Each element of the array is a Feature object as defined above.
+It MUST have the top-level property `"coordinates"`.
+The value of this property is a Coordinates object.

  a Feature object as defined above.
 It is possible for this array to be empty.